Real-Time Detection of Anomalies in Large-Scale Transient Surveys: Application to ZTF Observational data

 where $F$ is the flux, $\mathrm{mag}$ is the magnitude in the ZTF alert packet, $\sigma_F$ is the uncertainty in the flux, and $\sigma_\mathrm{mag}$ is the magnitude uncertainty.
 We have selected a zeropoint of 26.2 to scale the observations such that the flux and flux uncertainty distributions match the simulations.

-We performed the same processing methods detailed in Sections \ref{sec:Data} and \ref{sec:Models}.
+We performed the same processing methods detailed in Sections \S\ref{sec:Data} and \S\ref{sec:Models}.
 To compare our simulations to the real observations, we plot the Bazin parameter distributions when fit to the simulated SNIa light curves and our collection of real SNIa light curves in Figure \ref{fig:real_data_Bazin_parameters}.
 The SNIa simulation distributions are the same as that shown in Figure \ref{fig:Bazin_parameter_distribution}, and the real data distributions were made by optimising the likelihood for all real SNIa light curves that had at least nine data points and at least one point before peak.
 The $\tau_{\mathrm{fall}}$ and $\tau_{\mathrm{rise}}$ distributions match the simulations reasonably well.
 However, there are a large fraction of real light curves that have sparse data that are not well observed before peak (to constrain $\tau_{\mathrm{rise}}$) and well after peak (to constrain $\tau_{\mathrm{fall}}$), and hence cause $\tau_{\mathrm{fall}}$ to be slightly overestimated for the real data.
-As in Section \ref{sec:Models}, we choose to use the population parameter distributions as the prior for the Bazin model.
+As in \S\ref{sec:Models}, we choose to use the population parameter distributions as the prior for the Bazin model.
 However, we have used the $\tau_{\mathrm{fall}}$ and $\tau_{\mathrm{rise}}$ prior from the simulations because the missing observations in the real light curves could lead to slight overestimations of these parameters and because we visually confirm that the shape of the distributions match.
 The real data also has much brighter peak fluxes as indicated by the larger values of $\log_{10}{(A})$.
-This is most probably due to selection effects where brighter SNIa are more likely to have been found and classified.
-The distribution on $t_0$ is also slightly offset, mainly because the real data do not have any pre-trigger observations as there is no available forced photometry to get reliable non-detection fluxes.
+This is most probably due to selection effects where brighter SNe Ia are more likely to be discovered and classified.
+The distribution on $t_0$ is also slightly offset, mainly because the real data did not have any pre-trigger observations as there was no available forced photometry to get reliable non-detection fluxes when this work was conducted\footnote{ZTF recently released a forced photometry service that provides fixed-position PSF photometry on all publicly available ZTF images upon request.
+This service was not available at the start of this study, but future work should examine the improvement in performance when trained on data with forced photometry.}.

-In Figure \ref{fig:real_data_ROC_curve}, we illustrate the ROC curve of our method trained on real SNIa data and tested on the other classes we have collected, where we assume SNe Ia as the reference class.